One in four babies are delivered by caesarean section - that's a lot of mummies who need to recover.

-A caesarean section (or c-section) is a common operation.
-‘But it’s important to remember it’s also quite a serious one,’ says Elizabeth Duff, senior policy adviser at the NCT.
+A c-section is a common operation, ‘but it’s important to remember it’s also quite a serious one,’ says Elizabeth Duff, senior policy adviser at the NCT.
 ‘You have an incision through your abdomen into your uterus, so although most women recover quickly, you do need to follow the advice you’re given.’

 Follow these top tips to aid recovery after having a c-section...